-Before you open the door to get into a car, always look round to make sure it is safe!
-Once inside, the ‘cockpit drill’ should begin with the simple check of ensuring that the doors are properly closed; they do not always catch first time.
-In the event of having to re-close the door, always look round before opening it.
-Make sure that you do not open the door if something or someone is about to come past you.
+To commence the cockpit drill you first need to get into the car, but before you open the door always look round to make sure it’s safe.
+In particular make sure that you don’t swing the door open into the path of any cyclists who are not only more difficult to see than other vehicles, but they also may approach silently!
+Once inside, the drill should begin with the simple check of ensuring that the doors are properly closed; they don’t always catch first time.
+If you need to re-close the door, always look round before opening it.
+Make sure that you don’t open the door if something or someone is about to come past you.

 The Driving Seat

 You now need to get into a comfortable seating position.
 The most important thing about adjustment of the driving seat is that you can reach all the controls without difficulty.
 If you correctly position the seat, you should be able to depress the clutch pedal fully (the one the left) without stretching or being cramped; your leg needs to be relaxed and slightly bent at the knee.
 To check the rake (back) angle of the seat, place both your hands on the steering wheel at the top – you should be able to reach the wheel without stretching.
 Also, don’t sit too close, you need room to move your arms comfortably when steering.
 A lever or wheel at the side or rear of the seat will allow you to adjust the angle.
 Some people may have a problem reaching the controls if they’re particularly small.
 To compensate for this, use a cushion to boost your position upwards or forwards if necessary.
 If your car has an adjustable steering wheel, move this up or down as necessary.
 There may be a lever attached to the steering column which allows you to do this.
 Make certain that you lock the lever back into place if you’ve released it!